Okayama University

 The biggest merit of studying abroad is that you can spend a certain period of time in an environment completely different from Japan while still being a student, and learn while experiencing differences in cultural backgrounds and values.
 Not only will you gain new knowledge, but it will also be a good opportunity to re-examine Japanese society from a new angle and reaffirm your student life in Japan.
 Many of the faculty members of the Faculty of Letters have experience in studying abroad, overseas training, and overseas research, so we support students’ overseas experience in various ways.

-Study abroad under the Okayama University Short-term Study Abroad Program (EPOK)
+Study Abroad under the Okayama University Short-term Study Abroad Program (EPOK)

 EPOK exchange meeting